tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 Is your website fast?
 Fast can mean many things in the context of a website.
-Metrics.
-Website speed is often measured on page load.
 During page load, when does a user see a page element?
 Does that element move?
 When the user clicks a button does it function?
 These things matter not only on page load but also for the duration a user is interacting with your site.

 There are many tools out there to help us measure user-centric metrics which occur on page load.
-Lighthouse, PageSpeedInsights, and WebpageSpeedTest to name a few.
-We see less of tooling which allows us to universally measure all user interactions on our site.
-This is due to how each site has its own unique requirements and user interactions.
-It is up to us to tailor post-load, user-centric performance testing based on what our site requirements are.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse), [PageSpeedInsights](https://developers.google.com/speed/pagespeed/insights/), and [WebPageTest](https://www.webpagetest.org/) to name a few.
+We see less tooling which allows us to universally measure all user interactions on our site.
+This is due to how each site has its own unique requirements and unique user interactions.
+It is up to us to tailor post page-load, user-centric performance testing suite, based on what our site requirements are.

 ## What to Test

-- Changing routes in a SPA
+### Changing routes in a SPA

-- Common User Flows
+Navigating from a landing page to the page the user will likely visit next

-- Priority Interactions
+### Priority Interactions

+Account registration, view cart, show data visualizations, etc...

 ## Define Baselines